lucyyu24/lucyyu24.github.io/_posts/2022-12-3-grounding.markdown

 I realize that I'm always searching for something "better" instead of working with what I have.

-I used to be super cynical in school: during group assignments my group mates will suggest something and I'll almost always reject it as not good enough, without looking at the idea first and building upon it.
+I used to be super cynical in school: during group assignments I'll almost always reject ideas suggested by others and reject them as not good enough, without looking at the idea first.

 When I don't like something I end up throwing out the whole damn thing -- the baby with the bath water.